The Best Way to Organize Your Refrigerator

 If you’ve taken on the daunting task of cleaning out your refrigerator, you should give yourself a well-deserved pat on the back!
 You did it!
 But you’re not done yet!
-Once all the open, expired condiments have been tossed and the shelves wiped clean, what's the best way to put everything back again.
+Once all the open, expired condiments have been tossed and the shelves have been wiped clean, it’s time to put everything back again.
 And it actually matters how you do it and where you put things.

 How Professional Kitchens Organize the Fridge

-When organizing the refrigerator, we like to use professional and restaurant kitchens as models since they organize their fridges with food safety in mind.
+When organizing the refrigerator, we like to use professional and restaurant kitchens as models, because they organize their fridges with food safety in mind.
 Their way of doing it is to organize based on the temperature the foods need to be cooked to.

-When organized this way, any cross contamination that occurs won’t be a problem because the food that’s contaminated has to be cooked to a higher temperature than the food sitting above it that dripped down.
+When organized this way, any cross-contamination that occurs won’t be a problem because the food that’s contaminated has to be cooked to a higher temperature than the food sitting above it that may have dripped down.

 - If you have two drawers, make one of them exclusively for veggies and the other exclusively for raw meat.

 - If one drawer is above the other, use the lowest drawer for meat.
 If they’re side-by-side, either drawer would be fine.
 Clean the drawer you’re using for meat often.

 - Need both drawers for fruits and veggies?
 If it’s unavoidable to put raw meat above other foods, improvise your own meat drawer by using a clear plastic bin that will catch any accidental drips and keep the meat safely away from everything else.

 Our Favorite Fridge Organizers

 As explained above, a special plastic bin is really ideal for containing meat if you can’t dedicate a crisper drawer.
 We like this one because it’s large (but not too large), has handles for easy access, and is clear so you can see what’s inside (and if anything’s leaked).